jeog/TOSDataBridge/python/virtualization_tutorial.md

 For this tutorial we are using TOS in a Windows virtual machine.
 We've set up a host-only network adapter and assigned an address of 192.168.56.101 to this guest machine, and 192.168.56.1 to the host(linux) machine.
 We've also added a firewall rule allowing TCP IN to port 55555 from our host address.
 The screen shots are of the 'local'/guest/windows side; the code blocks are of the 'remote'/host/linux side.

-**IMPORTANT:** The virtual layer is **NOT SECURE** and should only be used on internal networks.
-We haven't implemented any type of connection authentication mechanism and it would be prudent to assume the virtual server could be exploited for remote code execution.
+**IMPORTANT:** We recently added a (provisional) authentication mechanism to the virtual layer. ***Unless you know what you're doing and can review the code (tosdb/\_\_init\_\_.py and tosdb/\_auth.py) it's prudent to assume it not secure, possibly exploitable for remote code execution.*** (If anyone out there can give any feedback it would be helpful.)
+Currently it's recommended for internal networks.
+To use: 1) install the pycrypto package if you don't have it(pip install pycrypto), 2) pass a password to the enable_virtualization call on the server side and (the same password) to the admin_init call and/or the VTOSDB_DataBlock constructor on the client side.

 ---